stat6250-s17/course-questions-wiki/week-02/README.md

 - Question (akumar30−stat6250):  What type of files are supported using proc http statement in SAS?

 [optional: bonus_advanced_recipe_for_loading_data_from_remote_Excel_file (from Week 2 Overview)]
 - Question (mcardoso3-stat6250): How important is it for someone working in statistics to learn about macros?
 - Question (yzhu12-stat6250): What's the meaning of two command % and & in SAS?
--Answer (mcardoso3-stat6250):  % defines the macro command by creating values and parameters.  & replaces the alue that was stored in the macro variable.
+- Answer (mcardoso3-stat6250):  % defines the macro command by creating values and parameters.  & replaces the alue that was stored in the macro variable.
 - *Question* (lwang30-stat6250) : In the macro, what are the functions of **%** and **&** respectively ?
 What is the advantage of using a macro ?
 - Question (cyuan10−stat6250): Does this macro only compare names?
 Is there a way to compare the content within so that if there are two versions, the users to check to see if the content is different?
--Answer (mcardoso3-stat6250):  Yes, macro is an advanced command that can compare multiple types of names or content, and there are many methods to check how the content in question is different by the macro.
+- Answer (mcardoso3-stat6250):  Yes, macro is an advanced command that can compare multiple types of names or content, and there are many methods to check how the content in question is different by the macro.